ECP-VeloC/VELOC/docs/userguide.rst

    $./auto-install.py <install_dir>

 Note that it may be possible that your Python installation will not detect the libraries installed by the bootstrapping automatically.
-In this case, the ``auto-install.pu`` script will fail.
+In this case, the ``auto-install.py`` script will fail.
 Locate the installed libraries and tell Python about them as follows:

 ::